 So that you can go through the initial process of setting it all up and getting past the introductory parts.

-- Download this Google Assistant APK I exported with Tasker
+- Download this Bixby Remapper APK XDA created with Tasker

 - Sideload the application like you would any other that was downloaded from outside of the Play Store

-Once installed, you should see a new application in the App Drawer named Assistant.
-You can tap this new app to open up the Google Assistant voice prompt if you want.
+Once installed, you should see a new application in the App Drawer named Bixby Button Assistant Remapper.
+You can tap this new app to open up the voice assistant prompt if you want.